rajmohanpdy/rajmohan_github_codes/create_name/README.md

     * app.js - the top-level config script used by index.html
     * app/ - the directory to store project-specific scripts.
     * lib/ - the directory to hold third party scripts.
-* tools/ - the build tools to optimize the project.
+* tools/ - the build tools to optimize the project. rajmohan

 To optimize, run: